-New York State residents who were accepted in a program as firsttime freshmen, have earned 12 credits or more in each of two consecutive semesters, maintained a 2.0 cumulative GPA, and enrolled between 6 and 11 credit hours in their program of study should apply for this grant.
+New York State residents who were accepted in a program as first time freshmen, have earned 12 credits or more in each of two consecutive semesters, maintained a 2.0 cumulative GPA, and enrolled between 6 and 11 credit hours in their program of study should apply for this grant.
 Income guidelines are the same as the Tuition Assistance Program.
 Awards are based on a prorated schedule through NYSHESC.
-Complete the FAFSA and the Express TAP application.
+Complete the FAFSA and the NYS Student Aid Payment Application.